Kamalesh0111/Personalized-Nutrition-Planning/README.md

 | `POST` | `/recommendation` | Generates and saves a new plan.    |      Yes      |
 | `GET`  | `/history`        | Fetches all past plans for a user. |      Yes      |

----

-## 🔮 Future Improvements

--   [ ] **Containerize the Application**: Use Docker and Docker Compose to simplify setup and deployment.
--   [ ] **More Complex Models**: Implement more advanced models (e.g., neural networks) for even more nuanced recommendations.
--   [ ] **User Progress Tracking**: Allow users to log their weight and workouts to visualize their progress over time.
--   [ ] **Food Logging**: Add a feature to log daily meals and track calorie/macro intake against the recommended plan.

----

-## 📜 License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.